sushil-sagar/Triveous-Ecom-Backend/README.md

    npm install
    ```

-3. Set up the database:
+## Database Setup

-   - Create a database in MySQL or PostgreSQL.
+1. Create a database in MySQL or PostgreSQL.

-   - Copy the `.env.example` file to `.env` and update the database credentials.
+2. Copy the `.env.example` file to `.env` and update the database credentials.

-4. Run the migration to create the database schema:
+3. Run the migration to create the database schema:

    ```bash
    npx sequelize-cli db:migrate
    ```

+## Usage

-5. Start the server:
+Start the server:

    ```bash
    npm start